Scott Lee Kimball: FBI internal investigation

 To determine who it should blame, the FBI's Office of Professional Responsibility (OPR) launched an internal investigation.
 In 2012, at a hearing in Washington, D.C., Schlaff was harshly criticized for his handling of Kimball.
 The OPR asked why he had not known about the rape and kidnapping charges Hentz had brought against her ex-husband, about Kimball's interest in rape pornography and his taste for prostitutes.
 Ennis also told investigators that he had never asked either Kimball or Marcum to kill a witness against him.
 Schlaff said the bureau's investigations of potential informants did not typically reach into those areas.
 OPR also found much fault with his decision to continue using Kimball after the Seattle debacle, and he was ultimately suspended for three weeks.

-On appeal it was reduced by one week, but Schlaff's FBI career was effectively over as not only did prosecutors not want him to testify, his superiors in the Denver office did not want him working any more criminal cases.
-He left the bureau in 2013, and after working in taxidermy and private security, returned to law enforcement in 2020 with the Fairplay police.
+On appeal it was reduced by one week, but Schlaff's FBI career was effectively over, and his superiors in the Denver office did not want him working any more criminal cases.
+He left the bureau in 2013, and after working in taxidermy and private security, returned to law enforcement in 2020 with the Fairplay, Colorado, police.
 He believes he was scapegoated for Kimball, noting that two other agents ran him first, yet they were not disciplined.

 Kimball's value as an informant was limited even in the one case where his information did result in a conviction.
 Arnold Flowers, the Alaska inmate who Kimball had claimed was planning to have a witness, the prosecutor and the judge killed, turned out to have only said that if the witness decided not to take the stand "everything will be fine".
 The jury hearing the case convicted him only of witness tampering for that remark, finding it too ambiguous to support an attempted murder charge.
 In 2016 Flowers was returned to prison after being convicted of wire fraud; he remains there as of 2021.